mlabs-haskell/godot-cardano/docs/Shop Tutorial.md

 	return source
 ```

-In addition, you can provide a `ScriptResource` as the "Minting Policy" field of a `Cip68Config` resource and (after calling `Cip68Config.init_script`) allow the `TxBuilder` to handle the script requirements with the CIP68 helper methods provided:
+In addition, you can provide a `ScriptResource` as the "Minting Policy" field of a `Cip68Config` resource and (after calling `Cip68Config.init_script`) allow the `TxBuilder` to handle the script requirements with the CIP68 helper methods provided.
+This usage can be seen in the demo under `res://cip68_data/`.
+The helper functions include:

 ```python
 func mint_cip68_pair(redeemer: PlutusData, conf: Cip68Config) -> TxBuilder: